LESLIE TORRES RODRIGUEZ

 Hartford Public Schools

-A proud graduate of Hartford Public High School, she received a Bachelor of Science in human development and a Master of Social Work from the University of Connecticut, and she earned a doctorate in educational leadership from Central Connecticut State University.
+Dr. Torres-Rodriguez received a Bachelor of Science in Human Development and a Master of Social Work from the University of Connecticut, and she earned a Doctorate in Educational Leadership from Central Connecticut State University.

 Most recently, she was the recipient of the 2022 Association of Latino Administrators and Superintendents (ALAS) Latino Superintendent of the Year Award.
-She was also the recipient of the 2019 Connecticut Association of Latino Administrators and Superintendents (CALAS) Award for Educational Leadership, the 2019 National Brillante Award for Educational Excellence from Prospanica, and she was featured in “Women of Distinction” by Hartford Magazine in December 2019.
-She is also a fellow of The Broad Academy (2018-19).
-Leslie serves as a trustee on the Trinity College Board of Trustees, as a member of the Hartford Promise board, as the co-chair of Mayor’s Cabinet for Young Children in Hartford, and as a member of the Governor’s Workforce Council.
-She is a proud resident of the capital city of Hartford, CT, where she lives with her husband and two sons.
+She was also the recipient of the 2019 National Brillante Award for Educational Excellence from Prospanica.
+She is a fellow of The Broad Academy.
+Dr. Torres-Rodriguez serves on the Trinity College Board of Trustees, the American Heart Association CT Board of Directors, the Hartford Promise Board, co-chairs the Mayor’s Cabinet for Young Children in Hartford, and is a member of the Governor’s Workforce Council.